veltman/stakeout/README.md

 Config for bots is stored as YAML in `~/.stakeout/config`.
 You can edit it manually there.

 To send email notifications, you need to set a few options, especially a Mailgun API key.
-To send Slack notifications, you need to set a few options, especially a Slack incoming webhook token.
+To send Slack notifications, you need to set a few options, especially a Slack incoming webhook URL.
 You can add these all using `stakeout config` or edit them manually in `~/.stakeout/config`:

 ```
 SLACK_TOKEN: abc123